HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/index.rst

 3. **Monte Carlo Replica Fit**:
    Uses a parametric-bootstrap approach to approximate the posterior distribution via repeated resampling.

-In the sections that follow, we’ll explore the use cases and workflows for each method.
+In the sections that follow, we'll explore the use cases and workflows for each method.

 .. toctree::
    :maxdepth: 1